 • Nikkie Gullickson

-• Robin Nelson
+• Jason Nelson

 A special thank you to the Moorhead City Council for their partnership in hosting the home of Trollwood Performing Arts School.

-• Michelle Carlson, Mayor
+• Mayor Shelly Carlson

 • Ryan Nelson